johnramsden/os161-docker/README.md

 ## Multiple Terminals

-To open up multiple terminals use `tmuxinside the container.`
+To open up multiple terminals use `tmux` inside the container.

 or `docker exec` into an already running container.